 Bring Vegas home with this fantastic staycation idea that’s appropriate for children and adults alike.
 How can you keep your poker night COVID-friendly?
 The experts at Global Poker share their best intel below:

 • Play in a well-ventilated area: this is essential.
 Play outside if you’re inviting other people over, and if your state mandates, wear masks as well.
 A bonus?
 A face covering may hide one of your ‘tells’ that you have great cards!

 • Assign everyone a plate and glass: this reduces the number of germs that you’ll mix around, and it’ll make cleaning up a breeze.

 • Sanitize regularly: keep several bottles of hand sanitizer in high-traffic and easy-to-reach areas, and don’t forget to remind everyone to sanitize periodically.
 Global Poker also recommends having several decks of cards and changing them out every 100 rounds.

 • Make it a party: elevate a good poker game with a bit of planning.
-Make it a party by considering the food, drinks, and music you’ll have in the background, and make sure to have plenty of options for everyone.
+Make it a party by considering the food, music, and most importantly, the drinks.
+You can opt for both alcoholic and non-alcoholic beverages.
+You can visit longshotdrinks.co.uk for your Hard Seltzer, a beverage appropriate for this kind of party.
+Since this is going to be a long night, do not forget to make sure to have plenty of options for everyone.